 Bachelor of Architectural Studies

 Carleton’s undergraduate program in Architecture is unique in Canada.
 Students applying to the Bachelor of Architectural Studies (BAS) program choose from among three majors: 1) Design, 2) Urbanism, and 3) Conservation & Sustainability.
 The three majors follow parallel, but specialized, curricula.

 While each is design-oriented, the majors focus on different aspects and scales of the built environment.
 All three BAS majors offer Directed Studies Abroad (DSA) opportunities in the third year of studies and include a co-op option.
 All three majors prepare students to continue on to professional studies in architecture at the Masters level – or to advanced degrees in related disciplines.

 Master of Architecture (CACB Accredited Professional Program)

-MArch 1 and MArch: The Master of Architecture is an accredited professional degree program committed to preparing future architects for a culturally rich, technologically dynamic, and globalized world.
+MArch: The Master of Architecture is an accredited professional degree program committed to preparing future architects for a culturally rich, technologically dynamic, and globalized world.
 A rigorous studio and research pedagogy invites students to take critical positions on design, culture, technology, and the city.
 In their final year, students spend two full semesters working on a thesis project; these make innovative contributions to architectural, technological and humanistic research.
 Courses in the history and theory of architecture, advanced building systems, and digital tools and techniques contribute to a rich curriculum of creative and intellectual exploration.
-Options for the MArch course of study include the 2-Year MArch with Advanced Standing (MArch; for students with pre-professional undergraduate degree in architecture), and the 3-Year MArch (MArch 1; for students without a pre-professional undergraduate honors degree in architecture).
+Options for the MArch course of study include two pathways: the 2-Year MArch with Advanced Standing (MArch; for students with pre-professional undergraduate degree in architecture), and the 3-Year MArch (for students without a pre-professional undergraduate honors degree in architecture).

 ⟶ PhD in Architecture and MAS